 We are truly grateful to all of those who independantly suggested donations when the site was rebuilt.
 And to those who want to help, whether they spoke out at the time or not.

 But we also feel that we'd like to give something in return.
-So, we're creating a No Price Purchase page on which you can find files of photographs, which you can download and have printed, with no specific price attached.
+So, we're creating a Donor's corner on which you can find files of photographs, which you can download and have printed, with no specific price attached.
 A Donate button is next to the file and you decide how much you want to pay for it.

 Files on that page are of photographs we believe are good enough that we'd want them on our wall but not in the highest resolution nor part of a specific project.
 Selling them in this way can't hurt a future exhibition, for example.
 But the photographs aren't second rate.
 They're every bit as good as any other we'd want to show a gallery.
 For instance, this one :